-7. The Natural Environment
+8. The Natural Environment

-- 7.1.
-Loxwood is a rural village lying to the South of the South Downs National Park in a low weald landscape.
-The West Sussex Landscape Character Assessment 2003 identifies 42 distinct landscape areas.
-Loxwood falls into three of these areas. - 7.2.
-The key landscape characteristics are as follows: - a) Sub area 158 Loxwood western Low Weald.
-Localised river cut escarpment following the River Lox valley bottom.
-The eastern boundary includes the western edge of the settlement.
-The area is predominantly rural, containing extensive gardens, paddocks and arable fields, with hedges, health land, scrubland, furze, copses and wood meadow.
-It is sparsely settled and criss-crossed by farm tracks leading to isolated farmsteads. - b) Sub area 159 Loxwood eastern Low Weald.
-A long narrow rolling ridgeline running north south through its centre with the B2133 and settlement edge forming the western boundary.
+- 8.1.
+Loxwood is a semi-rural village lying to the North of the South Downs National Park in a low weald landscape.
+The West Sussex Landscape Character Assessment 2003 and the Chichester District Council Landscape Study March 2019 identifies individual landscape areas.
+Loxwood falls into three of these areas Sub-areas 158, 159 and 160. - 8.2.
+The CDC Landscape Study for North of the District -Sub-areas 158;159 and 160 conclude that development in the Loxwood area should be limited to small scale developments adjacent to the B2133 in small paddocks and equestrian facilities which do not impact the tranquil rural nature of the area and do not impact the landscape character and visual sensitivity of the area.
+In particular, for Sub-Area 158 (Loxwood Western Low Weald) the Study concludes as follows: - "It is unlikely that further development along the settlement edge may be accommodated and integrated without adverse negative effect on both the landscape character and the historic features, views and openness across plateau of high ground".
+Similar conclusions are drawn for Sub-areas 159 and 160.

+8.3.
+The key landscape characteristics are as follows:-

+Sub area 158 - Loxwood western Low Weald.

+Localised river cut escarpment following the

+River Lox valley bottom.
+The eastern boundary

+includes the western edge of the settlement.

+The area is predominantly rural, containing

+extensive gardens, paddocks and arable fields,

+with hedges, health land, scrubland, furze,

+copses and wood meadow.
+It is sparsely

+settled and criss-crossed by farm tracks

+leading to isolated farmsteads.

+b) Sub area 159 Loxwood eastern Low Weald.

+A long narrow rolling ridgeline running north/south through its centre with the B2133 and settlement edge forming the western boundary.
 Extensive areas of woodland and wooded stream valley order the eastern boundary.
-The area is predominantly rural arable and pastures fields with scattered isolated farmsteads and occasional individual dwellings. - c) Sub area 160 Ifold eastern Low Weald.
-A predominantly arable landscape that lies between the historic village of Loxwood and lfold, both settlements of very individual distinct identity.
+The area is predominantly rural arable and pastures fields with scattered isolated farmsteads and occasional individual dwellings.

+c) Sub area 160 Ifold eastern Low Weald.

+A predominantly arable landscape that lies between the historic village of Loxwood and Ifold, both settlements of very individual distinct identity.
 It comprises gently undulating land, gently rising to a high point at the junction between Plaistow Road and the B2133.
-The area is predominantly rural and very sparsely settled with an isolated - 7.3.
-Managing guidelines are as follows: - - Ensure that development respects historic settlement patterns, form and building materials farmstead and ribbon development.
+The area is predominantly rural andvery sparsely settled with an isolated farmstead and ribbon development.

+8.4.
+Managing guidelines are as follows: -
-- Conserve and manage valleys woodland and hedgerows - Seek to reduce the intensity extent and visual impact of horse grazing by encouraging the planting of tree belts and hedgerows around paddocks - Conserve historic stone bridges - Conserve and extend existing grassland managing for species richness - Encourage the conservation and management of existing hedgerows

-- Increase tree cover in and around villages

-- Minimise the effects of adverse incremental change by seeking new development of high quality that sits well within the landscape and reflects local distinctiveness minimising the cumulative impact of land use changes and the introduction of suburban styles and materials.
+- Ensure that development respects historic settlement patterns, form and building materials - Conserve and manage valleys woodland and hedgerows - Seek to reduce the intensity extent and visual impact of horse grazing by encouraging the planting of tree belts and hedgerows around paddocks - Conserve historic stone bridges - Conserve and extend existing grassland managing for species richness - Encourage the conservation and management of existing hedgerows - Increase tree cover in and around villages - Minimise the effects of adverse incremental change by seeking new development of high quality that sits well within the landscape and reflects local distinctiveness minimising the cumulative impact of land use changes and the introduction of suburban styles and materials.

-- 7.4.
+8.5.
 Priority Habitats